-Home coffee roasting is as fun and easy (or as exacting and technical), as you want to make it.
-You can roast in your oven, use a skillet, re-purpose a popcorn popper or buy a fancy coffee roasting appliance.
+Home coffee roasting is as simple (or as technical), as you want to make it.
+You can roast in your oven, re-purpose a popcorn popper, use a skillet or buy an actual coffee roasting appliance.
 Whatever method you use, you will be on your way to drinking much better coffee.

 The basic process is simple: use heat to turn green unroasted coffee into brown roasted coffee.
 Roasting times vary, depending on the method and batch size but you can expect the process to last about 10 minutes for smaller batches and about 16 minutes for larger batches.

 There are many ways to roast coffee.
 The method you choose should be influenced by how much roasted coffee you need and how much money you want to spend.
-Whether you choose a D.I.Y. approach or a small appliance matters depends mostly on how you like to approach things, and if you want more or less automation.
+Whether you choose a D.I.Y. approach or a small appliance matters depends mostly on if you want more or less automation.

 Hot Air Popcorn Popper Instructions (Recommended)